Crafts from beer cans by own hands

 Candlestick - a lantern from a beer can

-In order to make such an artwork - gardena lantern from a beer can, make even cuts on the bank with a clerical knife every 3-4 cm.
+To make such a craft - gardena lantern from a beer can, make even cuts on the can with a stationery knife every 3-4 cm.
 For convenience, you can use a ruler.
-Then gently push the jar from the top to get a flashlight.
-If desired, you can paint the candlestick with spray-paint.
+Then carefully press on the can from above to get such a lantern.
+If desired, you can paint the candlestick with spray paint.

 Decorative articles from beer cans

-It is necessary to warn at once, that crafts from tincans should be done very carefully and preferably in household knitted gloves, until you get used to working with razor-sharp edges.
-Therefore, young children are not recommended for work.
-Volumetric sprockets of aluminum cans Such crafts from beer cans as an asterisk will become an original children's room or a Christmas tree.
-A detailed master class can be found here.
+It is necessary to warn right away that the crafts are made fromtin cans should be done very carefully and preferably in household knitted gloves until you get used to working with razor-sharp edges.
+Therefore, it is not recommended to allow small children to work.
+Volumetric stars from aluminum cans Such crafts from beer cans as stars will become an original children's room or New Year's tree.
+A detailed master class can be viewed here.

 Butterflies from beer cans and other figures